hannojg/expo/docs/pages/development-app/getting-started.md

 }
 ```

-> ⚠️ Because adding this module changes your native runtime, you'll need to generate a new development client build before using it.
+> ⚠️ Because adding this module changes your native runtime, you'll need to build a new development app before using it.
 If you forget to do so, you'll get an `Invariant Violation: Native module cannot be null.` error when you attempt to load your application.

 Once you've generated new builds with EAS build or the `expo run` commands, you can access the new capabilities in your application code.

 Add the following code to your App.tsx, run `expo start --dev-client`, and load your JavaScript.
 Now you can convert speech to text in your app!

 <!-- prettier-ignore -->
 ```js